 Costume Designer: Olga Abbasova

-Music Director: Vladimir Neverov
+Music Arrangement: Vladimir Neverov

 Choreographer: Nigar Rzayeva